Building a new Astro component? Publish it to npm!

 Quick StartSection titled Quick Start

-To get started developing your component quickly, we have a template already setup for you.
+To get started developing your component quickly, you can use a template already set up for you.

 Creating a packageSection titled Creating a package

-To create a new package we strongly recommend configuring your development environment to use workspaces within your project.
+To create a new package, configure your development environment to use workspaces within your project.
 This will allow you to develop your component alongside a working copy of Astro.

 - … for testing and demonstration

 - … additional files used by the package